zagui440s/personalCP/8FullStackApp/day2/deployment.md

 gunicorn project.wsgi --bind 0.0.0.0:8000 --daemon
 ```

-> Here we are simply telling `gunicorn` to connect with `projects.wsgi` file and make a connection in the local this virtual machine by binding to the machines port `8000` as a `background` service rather than occupying our entire terminal like `runserver` does.
+> Here, we are simply telling `gunicorn` to connect with the projects `wsgi` file and host this connection on port `8000` of this virtual machine.
+By using `--daemon` we are telling `gunicorn` to run as a `background` service rather than occupying our entire terminal like `runserver` does.

-## 7. Nginx + Gunicorn
+## 8. Nginx and Gunicorn

 > Nginx is our default server interacting with our actual deployed site, meaning that if we want to be able to talk to our Gunicorn server we have to tell Nginx to do so.
 With that said we are going to go back into `/etc/nginx/sites-enabled/default` file and just add an extra consideration.